raphaeltaurai/raphaeltaurai/README.md

  - **R Programming** for statistical computing and data analysis
 - Backend development expertise in **Python and Node.js**

-## 📚 Ongoing Learning
-- Advanced **JavaScript** for full-stack web development
-- **WEB Services**
-- **Programming with Data Structures** using C#

-## 💼 Professional Experience & Projects
-- **Work-Related Learning System**: Developed a comprehensive student and scheduling management system using **Python & Flask**.
-- **Business Website Development**: Designed and deployed multiple company websites using **Node.js, Express.js, and modern UI frameworks**.
-- **Vehicle Dealership Inventory System**: Engineered a dynamic inventory detail view using **Node.js, Express, and EJS**, optimizing data management and display.

-## 🎯 Career Aspirations
-I am actively seeking **apprenticeship opportunities** for **May 2025 to August 2026**, aiming to enhance my industry knowledge, collaborate on impactful projects, and contribute to forward-thinking technological advancements.

 ##

 <div align="left">